sudheesh4/pyRC/README.md

 ch-py-at
 ========

-A chat client based on python (in progress)
+Not IRC ! pyRC !
+An IRC application with GUI based on python!